 Steve was co-opted as a Trustee early in 2017 as Treasurer after having been the independent financial examiner to PCPLD for several years.
 He has been involved in Finance for all of his working life, firstly with a multinational pharmaceutical company, first as the Area Finance Manager for the Middle East & North Africa Region and then as Commercial Manager for the Middle East & Africa.
 In 2004, he joined a Hertfordshire based mental health charity (Mind) as Director of Finance and stood down in 2012.

 Irene Tuffrey-Wijne has been actively involved as a member of the PCPLD Network from the beginning.
-She has served as its chair from 2008 to 2014, and is chair of the judging panel of the Linda McEnhill Award.
+She has served as its chair from 2008 to 2014, and again from 2019 to 2020.
+She also chairs the judging panel of the Linda McEnhill Award.
 Irene is originally from the Netherlands, where she qualified as a nurse in 1985.
 She is a member of the L’Arche London Community for people with learning disabilities (she lived and worked there for 8 years when she moved to England in 1985), and also spent 8 years working as a palliative care nurse at Trinity Hospice, Clapham.
-She is now an associate professor in palliative care and intellectual disabilities at Kingston University and St George’s University of London, where she has done research into the topic since 2001.
+She is now a professor of palliative care and intellectual disabilities at Kingston University and St George’s University of London, where she has done research into the topic since 2001.
 Irene is passionate about improving the support people with learning disabilities receive at the end of life.
 She is particularly interested in finding ways to involve people with learning disabilities themselves and listen to their voices.
 She is in demand as an international speaker and has published books and articles on the palliative care needs of people with learning disabilities.

 Specialist Advisory Group